Tissue clearing: History

 In the early 1900s, Werner Spalteholz developed a technique that allowed the clarification of large tissues, using Wintergrünöl (methyl salicylate) and benzyl benzoate.
-Over the next hundred years, various scientists introduced their own variations on Spalteholz's technique.
-Tuchin et al. introduced TOC in 1997, adding a new branch of tissue clearing that was hydrophilic instead of hydrophobic like Spalteholz's technique.
-In 2007, Dodt et al. developed a two step process, wherein tissues were first dehydrated with ethanol and hexane and subsequently made transparent by immersion in benzyl alcohol and benzyl benzoate (BABB), a technique they coupled with light sheet fluorescence microscopy.
-Hama et al. developed another hydrophilic approach, Scale, in 2011.
-The following year, Ertürk et al. developed a hydrophobic approach called 3DISCO, in which they pretreated tissue with tetrahydrofuran and dichloromethane before clearing it in dibenzyl ether.
-A year later, in 2013, Chung et al. developed CLARITY, the first approach to use hydrogel monomers to clear tissue.
+Various scientists then introduced their own variations on Spalteholz's technique.
+Tuchin et al. introduced tissue optical clearing (TOC) in 1997, adding a new branch of tissue clearing that was hydrophilic instead of hydrophobic like Spalteholz's technique.
+In the 1980s, Andrew Murray & Marc Kirschner developed a two-step process, wherein tissues were first dehydrated with alcohol and subsequently made transparent by immersion in a mixture of benzyl alcohol and benzyl benzoate (BABB), a technique they coupled with light sheet fluorescence microscopy, which remains the method with the highest clearing efficacy to date, regardless any tissue pre-processing step.
+In the most extreme case, it allows the clearing of a whole mouse of even a whole human brain.

 Principles

-Tissue opacity is thought to the result of light scattering due to heterogeneous refractive indices.
+Tissue opacity is thought to be the result of light scattering due to heterogeneous refractive indices.
 Tissue clearing methods chemically homogenize refractive indices, resulting in almost completely transparent tissue.

 Classifications

-While multiple classification standards for tissue clearing exist, the most common classifications use the chemical principle and mechanism of clearing to group tissue clearing methods.
-These include hydrophobic clearing methods, which may also be known as organic, solvent-based, organic solvent-based, or dehydration clearing methods; hydrophilic clearing methods, which may also be known as aqueous-based or water-based methods, and may be further sub-categorized into simple immersion and hyperhydration (also called delipidation/hydation); and hydrogel-based clearing methods, which may also be known as detergent or hydrogel embedding methods.
-Tissue-expansion clearing methods use hydrogel, and may be included under hydrogel-based clearing or as their own category.
+While there are multiple class names for tissue-clearing methods, they are all classified based on the final state of the tissue by the end of the clearing method.
+These include hydrophobic clearing methods, which may also be known as organic, solvent-based, organic solvent-based, or dehydration clearing methods; hydrophilic clearing methods, which may also be known as aqueous-based or water-based methods, and hydrogel-based clearing methods.

-Methods

-Common methods include those of the DISCO family, including 3DISCO, and CLARITY and related protocols.
-Others include BABB, PEGASOS, SHANEL, SeeDB, CUBIC, ExM, and SHIELD.

 Labeling

 Tissue clearing methods have varying compatibility with different methods of fluorescent labeling.
-Some are better suited to pre-clearing tagging approaches, such as genetic labeling. while others require post-clearing tagging, such as immunolabeling and chemical dye labeling.
+Some are better suited to genetic labelling by endogenously expressed fluorescent protein, while others externally delivered probes as immunolabeling and chemical dye labeling.
+The latter is more general and applicable to all tissues, notably human tissues, but the penetration of the probes becomes a critical problem.